logzio/logzio-k8s/troubleshooting.md

 # Troubleshooting

-This document contains some guides for handling errors that you may encounter when trying to run this solution.
+This document contains some guidelines for handling errors that you may encounter when trying to run this solution.

 ### Add extra mounts: